blwatkins/Data-Structures-From-A-New-Perspective/4_LinkedLists/day4.md

     * Printing the list
       * With recursion
       * Without recursion
-    * Get an element from the list
+    * Getting an element from the list